 Since 2010, I have been a faculty member at the Salzburg Academy on Media & Global Change, organised by the Salzburg Global Seminar, which has been a very inspiring and rewarding experience.
 I am currently working with colleagues from the Academy on major global studies, such as “On Cities”, “A Tethered World” and “Unplugged” – the biggest global media experiment of its kind.

 During the first half of the 2013/14 academic year, I am a visiting scholar in the Engagement Game Lab at Emerson College, Boston, on a research sabbatical from Bournemouth University.
 My research focuses on youth engagement with urban public space and global current affairs, as well as the impact of digitization on political communication, social interaction and global citizenship.
-During my 120 days in Boston I will be keeping a photo-journal.
+During my 120-day stay in Boston I kept a photo-journal.
+In June 2014 I organised an international workshop on political violence, terrorism and extremism in Europe and Greece which featured keynote presentations from leading counter-extremism think-tanks Demos and Counterpoint, as well as an opening session with award-winning writer and prison therapist Jonathan Asser.

 Passions (in random order): French noir, museums, James Bond, reading, coffee, Franco-Belgian comics, political thrillers, social science, Indiana Jones, travelling, somatics, Bach piano concertos, newspapers, museums, Handel operas, political sociology, cooking, radio drama, David Fray, meditation, Γιάννης Μαρής, Scandinavian thrillers, global governance, Route 66, stamps, Kieslowski, New York City, Andrew Marr’s podcasts, trains, Boris Kovac, National Trust, the idea of Europe, film festivals, organic food, Carl Sagan, history, The West Wing, philosophy, Paris, The Man from U.N.C.L.E., Salzburg Festival, big cities, exploration, Les Musiciens du Louvre, libraries.